LamettaLang/poc/docs/syntax.md

 ### Return

 Has no arguments and jumps to the end of a function.
+All return values have to be assigned before the function exits or the application is malformed.

 ### Multiple files